Pechente/kirby-password-guard/README.md

 Please keep in mind that you should avoid adding code from your website like the stylesheets or header / footer since it might defeat the purpose of the password protection.

+## FAQ & Troubleshooting

+### I'm not seeing the password prompt when I visit my site

+Make sure you're not signed in.
+If you're signed in, you won't see the password prompt.
+I'd recommend testing the plugin in a private browsing window.

+If that didn't work, make sure that the configuration is correct.

+### How secure is the password protection?

+The password is verified on the backend and cannot easily be circumvented.
+The password is only ever stored as a hash on the user's side.

+---

+If you have any issues with the plugin, please open an issue here on GitHub.